oknoorap/wp-chimp/readme.txt

 == Upgrade Notice ==

+= 0.2.1 =
+Minor updates to the plugin requirements and option.

 = 0.2.0 =
 This version fixed numerous bugs, and it now obfuscates the MailChimp API key display in the Settings page.